 Tinged with influences of burlesque, striptease, dance, theatre, cabaret, spoken word and poetry, Vixen’s performances (like her music) are bold, unapologetic, artistically compelling and range from sublime to raucous, sensual to raunchy, provocative to humble, scintillating to palliative.
 Vixen is dead set on using her artistry to build bridges across racial, social and economic divides and to inspire others to celebrate the diversity of gender and sexual expression.

 From 1997 – 2006, Vixen was the founder and Artistic Director of liquidFIRE Productions, a San Francisco-based non-profit organization dedicated to the authentic representation of lesbian and queer women of color on stage.
 She was the mastermind behind the organization’s always sold-out queer erotic cabaret, WET; and the theatre company, The liquidFIRE Project, whose original productions inspired the cast and audiences to awaken and embrace their “erotic power.
-As Artistic Director of Luna Sea Women’s Performance Project from 1995 - 1998, Vixen produced and directed the festivals Women of Color Month which featured Juke Joint, Sistahs Singin’ and the first incarnations of The Liquid Fire Project; Disputed Territory, featuring performances that addressed gender identity and the sex work industry; and the play, Skin: the Black and White of It in which African American and White lesbians explored racism.
+As Artistic Director of Luna Sea Women’s Performance Project, Vixen produced and directed the festivals Women of Color Month which featured Juke Joint, Sistahs Singin’ and the first incarnations of The Liquid Fire Project; Disputed Territory, featuring performances that addressed gender identity and the sex work industry; and the play, Skin: the Black and White of It in which African American and White lesbians explored racism.